gavin-s-smith/scikit-tensor-py3/README.rst

+# Fork README
+This is a maintenance version of the original to allow continued use in other projects.
+For new projects, this is not recommended.

+# Original README
 Note: this package is not maintained.
 It was mostly translated to Python 3 to enable installation of other packages that use scikit-tensor as a dependency.
 Please see if something like `TensorLy